ravendb/bootcamp/src/unit2/lesson4/README.md

 }
 ````

-Yes!
 Everything we need is here.
 In the `Product` documents, the category
 is specified by the Id in the `Category` property.

 ### Step 3: Write the `Map-Reduce index definition`

 One way to create a Map-Reduce index definition is inheriting from `AbstractIndexCreationTask`.

 In the [previous lesson](../lesson3/README.md), you learned how to create multi-map indexes.
 It's important you know that you can combine the power of multi-map with map-reduce by